11com7/MantisBT-Mattermost/README.md

 A [MantisBT](http://www.mantisbt.org/) plugin to send bug updates to [Mattermost](https://about.mattermost.com/) channels.

-It is only for Mantis 2.0.x, not backward compatible.
++ It is only for Mantis 2.0.x, not backward compatible.
++ This fork has minimal changes
+  + German translation added
+  + Fixed *Unknown named parameter $files* error for PHP >= 8.0

 # Setup